ABOUT THE ELDERCARE FOUNDATION:

 HOME AND COMMUNITY CARE

 Community programs like the respite hotel, bathing and day programs enhance the lives of seniors who are being cared for in their own homes.
 These programs have the added benefit of providing family caregivers much-needed respite allowing them time to carry out their own errands, attend appointments or just relax.
 The Yakimovich Wellness Centre is a wonderful community resource for seniors and their families, providing education and social engagement opportunities.
+SAFE Lifeline provides a medical alert system to at-risk, low-income seniors enabling them to stay living in their own homes longer.

-OUR PARTNERSHIP INITIATIVES:
+OUR PARTNERSHIP AND COLLABORATIVE INITIATIVES: